 Agan, it’s not perfect — eliminating the pay gaps entirely is the perfect solution — but it could be a step closer.

-The thing about talking privilege
+The thing about talking privilege into account

 If we had it our way, correcting for privilege would be a gimme in every relationship.
 (Actually, if we had it our way, everyone would be fairly paid and this conversation wouldn’t even be necessary to begin with.)